nuprl/tag-sound/gf-icfp-2018/talk/README.md

 (We can also give the first alternate semantics for transient) and compare the performance of three implementations of a full language

 What do we learn?
-Soundness is not a binary proposition, there are compelling reasons for an intermediate statement.
-Also the performance story is much more subtle than previously expected. (than the literature would lead one to believe)
+Soundness is not a binary proposition for pair of languages, there are compelling reasons for an intermediate statement.
+Thats just what GT deals with ... other settings benefit too I'm sure.

-??? is that really the end?
+Also the performance story is much more subtle than previously expected.
+(than the literature would lead one to believe).
+Check the data in the paper and form your own conclusions, but to me see a need for:
+- optimize transient (go Vitousek)
+- algorithmic higher-order improvements (revive Pycket?)

+go forth and do good science (be good scientists?)

 - - -